Agatha Raisin

 Agatha Raisin is a fictional detective in a series of humorous mystery novels, originally written by Marion Chesney using the pseudonym M. C. Beaton.
 Chesney's friend Rod W. Green took over as writer with Hot to Trot.
-The books are published in the U.K. by Constable & Robinson and in the U.S.A. by St. Martin's Press.
+The books are published in the U.K. by Constable & Robinson and in the US by St Martin's Press.

-Raisin has been played by Penelope Keith on BBC Radio 4, and by Ashley Jensen in the television series Agatha Raisin.
+Raisin has been played by Penelope Keith on BBC Radio 4 and by Ashley Jensen in the television series Agatha Raisin.
 The pilot aired on Sky 1 in December 2014.
 A full 8-part series, filmed during 2015, began airing on Sky 1 in June 2016.
-For series 2, the format was changed from 45-minute episodes to two 90-minute TV movies.
+For series 2 the format was changed from 45-minute episodes to two 90-minute TV movies.
 Series 3 premiered on 28 October 2019 and the four stories retained the 90-minute format.

 Character

-Agatha Raisin is a frustrated, yet endearing, middle-aged public-relations agent who moved from London to Carsely in the Cotswolds when she sold her public-relations firm in Mayfair and took early retirement.
+Agatha Raisin is a frustrated, yet endearing, middle-aged former public-relations agent who moved from London to Carsely in the Cotswolds when she sold her public-relations firm in Mayfair and took early retirement.
 She solves murders in each of the earlier books, but in the fifteenth book Agatha Raisin and the Deadly Dance (2004) Agatha sets up her own detective agency.
 The police, and even some of her acquaintances, insist that she solves crimes through accident and luck.